openmpf/openmpf.github.io/docs/docs/Workflow-Manager-Architecture.md

 ## AdminComponentRegistrationController

-Components in the OpenMPF are uploaded as tar.gz packages containing all necessary component data.
+In a non-Docker deployment, components can be uploaded as tar.gz packages containing all necessary component data.
 For more information on components, read [OpenMPF Component API Overview](Component-API-Overview/index.html).

 The **AdminComponentRegistrationController** provides endpoints which allow: